openDSLM/opendslm-deamon/opendslm-daemon.md

 zebras, etc.) live under `post_processing_stages/assist/` and can be enabled via the existing post-processing pipeline configuration.

+### Gtk UI integration

+The daemon is the backend for the
+[openDSLM GTK UI](https://github.com/openDSLM/gtk-ui).
+When both projects live under `/ssd/GitHub/`, start the daemon first (`./build/apps/opendslm-daemon --port 8400`) so the UI client can attach to `/status`, `/settings`, `/preview` and the GStreamer shared-memory socket.
+If you customise ports or socket paths, export matching overrides before launching the GTK frontend.

 ### Known limitations (alpha warning)

 - ⚠️ The HTTP server does **not** provide TLS, authentication, or request